Fullerton College Library

 Fullerton College instructors can leave materials in the Reserve Collection for their students.
 Students can then borrow the materials for periods chosen by the instructor (2 hours, overnight, 2 days, or 1 week).

-The purpose of the Reserve Collection is to facilitate the distribution of materials for educational use by students.
+- The purpose of the Reserve Collection is to facilitate the distribution of materials for educational use by students.
 The policy for the Fullerton College Library Reserve Collection is derived from the Fair Use provisions of the United States Copyright Act of 1976.
 To assist in determining whether an item can be used, faculty may use the “Fair Use Evaluator” on the American Library Association website.
+Also consult the NOCCCD policy on Use of Copyrighted Materials.

 - All materials placed on reserve will be at the initiative of faculty for the non-commercial, educational use of Fullerton College and School of Continuing Education (SCE) students.